simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - infrequently accessed
         - cheap storage
         - can't be boot volume
+    - No need to pre-warm new EBS volumes
+    - Volumes restored from snaps have latency on I/O ops when first accessed, you don't have to, but can pre-warm this.
+        - to do this, just read all the blocks on volume so that latencty reduced.
+- Modifying
+    - Can do on-the-fly
+    - size, type or IOPS perf
+    - without detaching
+    - can do via console or api/cli
+- Metrics
+    - VolumeReadBytes, VolumeWriteBytes (num bytes transferred per time period, avg, sum, min, max)
+    - VolumeReadOps, VolumeWriteOps (num IO ops per time perios, total)
+    - VolumeTotalReadTime, VolumeTotalWriteTime (num time spent on IO ops per time period, total)
+    - VolumeIdleTime (time when no R/W ops performed per time period, total)
+    - VolumeQueueLength (no. of waiting ops per time period, total)
+    - VolumeThroughputPercentange (for prov.
+IOPs only, % of IOPS delivered vs. total IOPS for that volume, percent)
+    - VolumeConsumedReadWriteOps (for prov.
+IOPS only, no. of R/W ops consumed per time period, total)
+    - Volume Status Checks
+        - ok: normal
+        - warning: degraded, severely degraded
+        - impaired: stalled, not available
+        - insufficient-data

 ### Perform the steps necessary to remediate based on performance and availability metrics